- Learning about cancer surgery

 Again, although each type of surgical procedure is different, they usually have certain things in common.

-Anesthesia (an-es-THEE-zhuh) is the use of drugs to make you unable to feel pain for a period of time.
+Anesthesia makes you unable to feel pain for a period of time.
 Depending on the type and extent of the operation, you may get drugs to make you sleep, too.
-In some cases, you may have an option as to which type of anesthesia you prefer.
+In some cases, you may have a choice as to which type of anesthesia you prefer.

-Local anesthesia is often used for minor surgeries, such as biopsies (by-op-sees) near the body surface.
-A needle is used to put medicine into the area beforehand.
+Local anesthesia is often used for minor surgeries, such as biopsies near the body surface.
+A needle is used to put a drug into the area.
 This numbs the nerves that cause pain.
 You stay awake and usually feel only pressure during the procedure.

-Topical anesthesia is a type of local anesthesia that is rubbed or sprayed onto a body surface instead of being put in with a needle.
-For example, an anesthesia spray is sometimes used to numb the throat before a scope is passed down to the stomach or lungs.
+Topical anesthesia is rubbed or sprayed onto a body surface instead of being put in with a needle.
+For example, a spray is sometimes used to numb the throat before a scope is passed down to the stomach or lungs.

-Regional anesthesia (a nerve block or spinal anesthesia) numbs a larger area of the body, but you stay awake.
-A needle is used to put medicine into an area around the spinal cord, which affects certain nerves coming out of it.
+Regional anesthesia (a nerve block or spinal anesthesia) numbs a larger part of the body, but you stay awake.
+For example, a needle can be used to put medicine into an area around the spinal cord, which affects certain nerves coming out of it.
 But a nerve block may also mean injecting medicine around nerves in the arms or legs.
-The location the injection is given will depend on what area needs to be numb.
+The location the injection is given depends on what part of the body needs to be numb.
 Medicine may be given as a single injection or as an ongoing infusion.
-While you do stay awake, you may be given something to help you relax.
+You stay awake, but you may be given something to help you relax.